dpv927/EightPuzzleGame/README.md

 | 7 | 8 | 0 |
 +---+---+---+
 ```

-Then the solver will show the initial and final states of the board that were specified, the exact path from the given start to the solution with each step depth and
+For example, an example of execution of the program can be: ``8-puzzle-solver 123456780 012345678``, were 123456780 is the initial state of the board, and 012345678 the final state of the board.

-some search info like `CREATED_NODES`, `EXPANDED_NODES` and `SOLUTION_DEPTH`.
+Then the solver will show the initial and final states of the board that were specified, the exact path from the given start to the solution with each step depth and some search info like `CREATED_NODES`, `EXPANDED_NODES` and `SOLUTION_DEPTH`.

 ## Compile & Install
 The project has an easy way to compile all the source code to an executable file and install it.
 To compile run: